WHY A CLAN SOCIETY?

-Some societies, including the Clan Little Society of North America, have a Genealogist who shares research information that has been donated by members as well as a Quartermaster who sells unique members-only products such as official tartan material for kilts and authentic clan jewelry (crests, badges, and pins).
+Some societies, including this one, have a Genealogist who shares research information that has been donated by members as well as a Quartermaster who sells unique members-only products such as official tartan material for kilts and authentic clan jewelry (crests, badges, and pins).

 Our most cherished story comes from the minstrel who called himself "Blind Harry," a common nickname for the devil at the time.
 He wrote epic poems (in heroic couplets) that were like very long ballads.
 The most famous of these portrayed the exploits of William "Braveheart" Wallace

 .
 In that poem, Harry introduced a nephew called "Eduuard Littil, his sistir sone so der" (Edward Little, his sister's son so dear).
 Along with Tom Halliday, Edward is said to have fought side-by-side with Wallace in the battles of 1296 and 1297.
 Based on this association with the famous William Wallace, we sometimes enjoy claiming Edward as the founder of our clan.